Trusted by 800+ educational institutions worldwide

 Student portals

 Build a paperless admissions journey through self-serve portals.
-Help counselors and students keep track of applications every step of the way.
+Help counselors and students keep track of applications every step of the way, with automated reminders that re-engage applicants before they lose interest.
+When a student submits a web inquiry, FloStack redirects them to a personalized experience portal tailored to their program of interest.

 Seamless integrations